0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 Let's choose the nearest region and move forward.

-You would be asked to create an user.
-This is required as you would need the username and password to generate an connection URL which is then used to connect MongoDB with your NodeJS app.
+You would be asked to create a user.
+This is required as you would need the username and password to generate a connection URL which is then used to connect MongoDB with your NodeJS app.

 The creation of the cluster would take 1 - 3 minutes.
 So let's grab a cup of coffee until then ☕.
-Ahh.. it's been successfully created so let's get back to coding 👨‍💻
+Ahh... it's been successfully created so let's get back to coding 👨‍💻

 Click on `Connect`